Naval Science Department records

 Collection Scope and Content

-Materials in this collection include yearbooks, brochures, research reports, and an audio cassette.
-They range in date from 1950-91, and were transferred to the University Archives by the Chair of the Naval Studies Department.
+Materials in this collection include yearbooks, brochures, research reports, an audio cassette, and the GW Naval Reserve Officer Training Corps website.
+They range in date from 1950-1991, and were transferred to the University Archives by the Chair of the Naval Studies Department.

 - George Washington University.
 Dept. of Naval Science (Organization)